StoryScriptorg/StoryScript-CTranspiler/README.md

-# CTranspiler
+# StoryScript-CTranspiler
-A StoryScript to C transpiler (source-to-source compiler)
+An official StoryScript to C transpiler (source-to-source compiler)